-Is your business prepared for a ‘no deal’ Brexit?
-If not, we can help you with our ‘no deal’ Brexit advice – including seeking Scottish Government funding to help get you ready.
+Is your business prepared for what lies ahead on Brexit?
+If not, we can help you with our Brexit contingency advice – including seeking Scottish Government funding to help get you ready.

-Do you know how a no deal Brexit could affect your business?
+Do you know how Brexit could affect your business?

 At Anderson Strathern we’ve been working with clients across Scotland to help them prepare for a range of Brexit scenarios, including a no deal outcome and World Trade Organisation terms.
 Take a look at our Brexit Hub for further information and our regular updates.

 We’ve advised a number of public sector bodies, large and medium sized private businesses and SMEs on Brexit-related issues.
-We also commissioned research on the preparedness of small and medium sized Scottish businesses for Brexit in advance of the previous 29th March deadline.
+We also commissioned research on the preparedness of small and medium sized Scottish businesses for Brexit and launched our Brexit White Paper in April 2019.

 Our Brexit research

 Our research found that 43% of SMEs surveyed hadn’t yet completed a Brexit risk assessment while only 33% of SMEs had completed a ‘scenario planning’ process and only 56% had prepared for a potential ‘no deal’ Brexit.
 In other words, our survey results indicate that 82% of SMEs have made no preparations for a ‘no deal’ Brexit.